 Simply put, it is a nonprofit charity dedicated to helping suffering dogs and cats around the island of Koh Lanta.

 At the center, there are free tours are available showing you around the premises and explains how the center is run.
-The tours are every hour during high season and every two hours during the low season.
+The tours are every hour during the high season and every two hours during the low season.

 You can also take the dogs for a walk around the town and on the beach.
 If you go to Lanta, it is worth a visit to the Animal Welfare Centre and even making a small donation.